raojay7/Awesome-LLMs-Data-AI/README.md

 # Awesome-LLMs-Data-AI
-# A Survey on Data-Centric LLMs Lifecycle
+# A Data-Centric Perspective on the Lifecycle of Large Language Models

 <div align="center">